-Despite exceptions filed by Dean requesting an exact definition of "temporary", this decision continues to find that the additional touch-base shipments that would be required for a dairy farmer to requalify for producer status on the order would cause uneconomic shipments of milk.
+This decision finds that the additional touch-base shipments that would be required for a dairy farmer to requalify for producer status on the order would cause uneconomic shipments of milk.
 Additionally, the increased recordkeeping requirements would burden handlers without contributing to the goals and application of the proposed amendments to the pooling standards contained in this decision.
-Other amendments adopted in this decision that grant the Market Administrator authority to disqualify milk for pooling if it is found that the handler attempted to circumvent the repooling standards provide an adequate safeguard against pooling abuses.
-Accordingly, Proposal 6 is not adopted.
+Accordingly, Proposal 6 is not recommended for adoption.